-Fact: Gas prices from 2019 show that the average wholesale price was 40% lower than the average wholesale price in the Asia Pacific region (IGU, 2020).
+Fact: Average wholesale prices in the Asia Pacific region are 27% higher than the average wholesale price in Australia (IGU, 2021).

-The ACCC looked specifically at this issue and found that "The delivered prices that the C&I gas users in the East Coast Gas Market pay are lower than the delivered prices paid by C&I gas users in Asian countries that purchase Australian LNG".
+The ACCC's Gas Inquiry Interim Report from July 2019 stated that "The delivered prices that the C&I gas users in the East Coast Gas Market pay are lower than the delivered prices paid by C&I gas users in Asian countries that purchase Australian LNG."